 Doug Carlson M.D.

 Dr. Carlson is a retired ophthalmologist living in Stillwater, MN.
 He received his BA degree from Bethel University and his MD and residency training at the University of Minnesota.
 He has served as managing partner of a large ophthalmology practice as well as chief of staff and board member of Lakeview hospital.
 He has participated in numerous medical and surgical mission trips to the developing world with the goal of creating permanent eye centers operated and run by doctors and staff native to that country.
-He has three children and seven grandchildren.
+He has three children and eight grandchildren.

 “God has called us to care for the poor and ECHO provides the opportunity to be the hands of Christ in reducing hunger and improving the lives of the poor.”

 Ron earned his bachelor’s degree from Bethel University in psychology and social studies education.

 He and his wife joined the Peace Corps and served in India beginning in 1966.
 He then did additional graduate work at the University of St. Thomas and was awarded an honorary doctorate from the College of Charleston.

 Along with his successful career in the investment industry, Ron joined ECHO’s Board of Directors in 2010 and became ECHO’s Board Chairman from 2012-2016.

 As a former Peace Corps Volunteer and Director of the Peace Corps, Ron understands the reality of food insecurity in the world today.
 His recognition of these needs, coupled with his deep faith, have fueled Ron’s passion to advance ECHO’s impact, reducing hunger and improving lives worldwide.